Stenaelurillus striolatus: Taxonomy

 Stenaelurillus striolatus was first described by Wanda Wesołowska and Anthony Russell-Smith in 2011.
 It is one of over 500 species identified by the Polish arachnologist Wesołowska.
-The genus Stenaelurillus was first raised by Eugène Simon in 1885.
+The genus Stenaelurillus was first raised by Eugène Simon in 1886.
 The name relates to the genus name Aelurillus, which itself derives from the Greek word for cat, with the addition of a Greek stem meaning narrow.
-In 2017, it was grouped with nine other genera of jumping spiders under the name Aelurillines.
-It has been placed in the subtribe Aelurillina in the tribe Aelurillini in the clade Saltafresia.
+In 2015, Wayne Maddison placed it in the subtribe Aelurillina within the tribe Aelurillini, which is itself in the clade Saltafresia.
+It was subsequently grouped with nine other genera of jumping spiders under the name Aelurillines two years later in 2017.
 The species name relates to the shining stripes that mark the abdomen.